 – Magnum Photography Awards 2016.
 2016.
 Selected in “Street photography” category.

 – Siena International Photo Award.
 2016.
 Selected in “Storyboard” category.

 – Lensculture Photo Contest.
 2016.
 Selected in “Street photography” category.

 – Aspa -Alghero Street Photography Awards-.
 2018.
 Finalist in “Travel” category.

-In the introduction of War images published by Medics Without Borders in 2001, a Radio France Inter journalist, Daniel Mermet, explains: “A reporter belongs to the pataphysical comedy.
-He believes to ride around the four angles of the earth free, but he is only a dog harnessed by his leash and the old cunning of the global powers, a puppet entangled in his barbed wired, knife’s edge, Arainde’s thread, or rope around the neck.
+In the introduction of War images, published by Medics Without Borders in 2001, a Radio France Inter journalist, Daniel Mermet, explains: “A reporter belongs to the pataphysical comedy.
+He believes to ride free around the four angles of the earth, but he is only a dog harnessed by his leash and the old cunning of the global powers, a puppet entangled in his barbed wired, knife’s edge, Ariadne’s thread, or rope around the neck.
 He is manipulated by himself, by the adolescent who lives inside him, Capa in Spain, Caron in Vietnam.
-At the bottom of his heart, hidden in the darkroom of his memories, there are two or three images which before shaking up the world shaked up his world”.
+At the bottom of his heart, hidden in the darkroom of his memories, there are two or three images which, before shaking up the world, shook up his world”.

-I think that unconsciously I decided to become a photojournalist during my adolescence, browsing randomly the book of Contemporary History.
-I was shocked at observing Margaret Bourke-White’s black and white photographs of Buchenwald prisoners, a Goya’s print from Disasters of War, and an anonymous German soldier’s photograph, portraying a Jewish young woman obliged to wear a sign with the written “I am a bitch”.
-The indignation at the human rights violation, the racial hate and the brutality of war pushed me to lend the voice of silent and oppressed by a camera.
+I was sixteen years old.
+I was browsing randomly the book of Contemporary History about which I was passionate, when I was shocked at observing a series of Margaret Bourke-White’s black and white photographs of Buchenwald prisoners, a Goya’s print from Disasters of War, and an anonymous German soldier’s photograph, portraying a Jewish young woman obliged to wear a sign with the written “I am a bitch”.
+From that moment on, something changed.
+The indignation at the human rights violation, the racial hate and the brutality of war pushed me to become a photojournalist and a multimedia journalist, to lend the voice of silent and oppressed by a camera.